yinhui1984/foundry-book-in-chinese/README.md

+> What has changed compared to the original branch:
+>
+> 1. add make file
+> 2. add fileserver to open chinese document in default browser

 ## 📖 Foundry Book

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-93-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->